How to Remove Persistent Weeds in Driveway, Patio, and Sidewalk Cracks

 Weeds growing out of driveways, patios, and sidewalks are a thing of constant annoyance to me and I’m sure I speak for most homeowners.
 I, sometimes, find it baffling how these grasses manage to grow better in crevices than on lawns.
 It’s mind-boggling how these grasses survive because pavement surfaces are hot and dry, and plants aren’t meant to survive there due to the temperature.

-Weeds that grow through the cracks in the pavements tend to be hard to control.
-If you decide to pluck out the top of the grass, without ensuring to uproot it completely, the plant will grow again.
+Weeds are invasive species that grow through the cracks in the pavements tend to be hard to control.
+There are variety of weeds, if you decide to pluck out the blade of the grass, without ensuring to uproot it completely, probability is the plant will grow again.
 Therefore, to get rid of these unsightly and annoying plants, here are tips to help you.
 But first, let’s discuss plants’ affinity to crevices.

 Despite the high temperature of the pavement, weeds survive.
 That’s because the driveway and sidewalk holds a high amount of soil and retains moisture a lot longer than other parts of your yard.
 Thus, it’s easier for any plants that manage to fall inside the crack to grow.